Clairaut Generic Riemannian Maps from Nearly Kahler Manifolds: Introduction

 \section{Introduction}

 The idea of a Riemannian map between Riemannian manifolds plays a key role in differential geometry, and in 1992, Riemannian map between two Riemannian manifolds was first introduced by Fischer \cite{Fish} as a generalization of the notion of an isometric immersion and Riemannian submersion.
 The notions of an immersion and a submersion play a key role in the theory of smooth maps between smooth manifolds(finite or infinite).
-If we consider the Riemannian manifolds, then the theory of smooth maps between Riemannian manifolds, the two notions of an immersion and a submersion get into the notions of an isometric immersion and a Riemannian submersion, respectively, and were widely used in differential geometry \cite{Neill},\cite{Watson}.
+If we consider Riemannian manifolds, then in the theory of smooth maps between Riemannian manifolds, the two notions of an immersion and a submersion correspond to the notions of an isometric immersion and a Riemannian submersion, respectively, and are widely used in differential geometry \cite{Neill},\cite{Watson}.
 For the notion of Riemannian maps, we also followed B. Sahin \cite{SahinAR},\cite{SahinSRK}.

-Recently, B. Sahin \cite{SahinAR} introduced the notion of anti-invariant Riemannian maps which are Riemannian maps from almost Hermitian manifolds to Riemannian manifolds such that the vertical distributions (or, for that matter the fibers) are anti-invariant under the almost complex structure of the total space.
+Recently, B. Sahin \cite{SahinAR} introduced the notion of anti-invariant Riemannian maps, which are Riemannian maps from almost Hermitian manifolds to Riemannian manifolds such that the vertical distributions (or, for that matter, the fibers) are anti-invariant under the almost complex structure of the total space.
 Further, as a generalization of anti-invariant Riemannian maps, he introduced the notion of conformal semi-invariant Riemannian maps when the base manifold is a Riemannian manifold and a K\"ahler manifold \cite{SahinCR},\cite{SahinCSR}.
-He has shown that such maps are very much useful to study the geometry of the total space of the Riemannian maps.
-In the present article, we study the Riemannian maps from almost Hermitian manifolds under the assumption that the integral manifolds of vertical distribution $\operatorname{ker}F_*$ are generic submanifolds of the total space and call it the Riemannian maps with generic fibers, and it is not hard to say that one can see it as a generalization of semi-invariant Riemannian maps.
-Recently, there are many research papers on the geometry of Riemannian maps between various Riemannian manifolds \cite{JaiswalHM,JaiswalNHM,Pandey,ParkSS,ParkSSR,kiran}.
+He has shown that such maps are very useful for studying the geometry of the total space of the Riemannian maps.
+In the present article, we study the Riemannian maps from almost Hermitian manifolds under the assumption that the integral manifolds of vertical distributions $\operatorname{ker}F_*$ are generic submanifolds of the total space, and we call this the Riemannian maps with generic fibers.
+It is not hard to see that one can regard it as a generalization of semi-invariant Riemannian maps.
+Recently, there have been many research papers on the geometry of Riemannian maps between various Riemannian manifolds \cite{JaiswalHM,JaiswalNHM,Pandey,ParkSS,ParkSSR,kiran}.
 For more study about Clairaut maps, refer \cite{punam,punama,punams}.

 The paper first reviews the necessary preliminaries on nearly K\"ahler manifolds, O'Neill tensors, and the structure of generic Riemannian maps.
 It then introduces the notion of a Clairaut generic Riemannian map, characterized by the existence of a girth function analogous to the classical Clairaut relation for geodesics on surfaces of revolution.